alicemason/AMPC18/_pages/Workshops.md

 If you have any questions please contact Alice Mason (alice.mason@uwa.edu.au).

+## Public Lecture

+Prof. Criss will also be giving a public lecture 6-7pm on the 13th entitled: “How remembering causes forgetting”.
+You can find out more details and book a seat [here] (http://www.ias.uwa.edu.au/lectures/criss)

 ## Workshop B: Workshop on State-trace Analysis (Afternoon)

 Presenters: John Dunn, Mike Kalish, Rachel Stephens